microsoft/vscode-docs/docs/languages/markdown.md

 # Markdown and VS Code

 Working with Markdown in Visual Studio Code can be pretty fun and there are a number of Markdown specific features that will help you be more productive.
+In addition to the functionality VS Code provides out of the box, you can install an extension for greater functionality.

+<div class="marketplace-extensions-markdown"></div>

+> Tip: The extensions shown above are dynamically queried.
+Click on an extension tile above to read the description and reviews to decide which extension is best for you.
+See more in the [Marketplace](https://marketplace.visualstudio.com).

 ## Markdown Preview